vanessacrramos/SQL-Case-Study-Sakila/README.md

 - Go to Database > New Database Connection > SQLite.
 - Import the sqlite-sakila.db file and click Finish.

-## 💡 Future Improvements
-Add more complex queries using window functions.
-Visualize the analysis in dashboards or charts using tools like Tableau or Power BI.

 ## 🤝 Contributions
 Feel free to fork this repository, suggest improvements, or add more exercises.